josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 It's nice to let users link directly to a section of a post.
 Manually adding links to all our headings would be tedious, however, and goes against the point of writing in Markdown.

-Luckily, mdsvex allows us to use [rehype](https://github.com/rehypejs/rehype) plugins to add extra features to markdown processing, and so we can make this all happen automatically with just a bit of config adjustment.
+Luckily, mdsvex allows us to use many [rehype](https://github.com/rehypejs/rehype) plugins to add extra features to markdown processing, and so we can make this all happen automatically with just a bit of config adjustment.

 <SideNote>
 Rehype is an HTML parser, and not specific to Svelte or mdsvex; it's commonly used in a wide range of projects.